 NEET cut off is the minimum qualifying marks that a student needs to obtain to get admission to the top medical or dental colleges in India.
 From 2019 onwards, the responsibility of conducting the National Eligibility Cum Entrance Test (NEET) is given to NTA (National Testing Agency).
 The NTA will declare the NEET cut off along with its results in the month of June.
-For the year 2020, the NEET cut off results are expected to come out by 4 June 2020.
+For the year 2020, the NEET cut off results were expected to come out by 4 June 2020.
+However, due to COVID-19 pandemic, it may get delayed as the exam date has been postponed to 13th September 2020.
 The students who are appearing for the NEET examination can avail an MBBS/BDS seat under the following quotas –

 - All India Quota

 - NRI/Management/State Quota in Private University or Private Colleges

 - Seats reserved under Central Pool Quota